jarryson/Opencore-Dell-Drallion-7410-chromebook/README.md

 * OpenIntelWireless should be replaced for different macOS version.
 * Better not to change KEXT order.
 * You have to replace MLB, SN, UUID in config.plist.
-* Do NOT update VoodooI2C VoodooI2CELAN VoodooI2CHID cause it's patched version.
+~~* Do NOT update VoodooI2C VoodooI2CELAN VoodooI2CHID cause it's patched version.~~
+* After boot you may see black screen, just turn off and turn on lid, or use SSDT-REG-LID0.aml.
+HDMI may not work or act strange, try to plug in twice HDMI cable or reboot.

 ## Credits
 * Credit to [isi95010](https://github.com/isi95010/DrallionMacOS/) for all